Heirloom Grown

 What makes a good seed company

-When I look for a seed company there are a few things I look for.
-First I want to know if they offer open pollinated seeds.
-I only grow this type of seed in my garden, so this is a necessity.
+When I look for a seed company here are the things I look for.
+First, I want to know if they offer open pollinated seeds.
+I believe heirloom/open pollinated seeds ate the best option to grow.

 Seeds for Generations

-My favorite company to buy heirloom seeds from is Seeds For Generations.
-They are a small, family-run company located in Virginia.
-They only sell heirloom seeds and that is something I like to support.
+Seeds For Generations is a small, family-run company located in Virginia.
+They only sell heirloom seeds which is something I like to support.

 I have bought seeds from them before and am always pleased with the quality, delivery time, and packaging.
-If you want to support a small family business with a great selection of seeds, this is the company for you.
+If you want to support a small family business that sells staple garden seeds, this is the company for you.

 They offer seeds ranging from flowers to heirloom tomatoes and even live plants!
 They have great customer service and always respond to inquires in a timely manner.

-The only "downside" is that they do not offer a print catalog.
+The only "downside" is that they do not offer a physical catalog.
 Since the company is small they do not have the funds to make a print catalog yet.

 I bought these amazing rust colored sunflowers from Seeds for Generations and they just keep coming up as volunteer plants!